FlashDrag/cyclebay/README.md

 - Product quantity reservation for checkout (refer to product details reservation description)
 - Select color of the product right on the product details page
 - Add product to the wishlist from the product details page
+- Pagination for products
+- Automated testing with Django test framework
+- CI/CD with GitHub Actions and Heroku pipelines

 [Back to top ↑](#table-of-contents)